LITONG99/xPath/README.md

 ## Requirements
 - Python 3.7
-- See requirements.txt for more details.
+- torch~=1.10.0
+- dgl~=0.8.2
+- numpy~=1.21.6
+- tqdm~=4.64.0

 ## Datasets

 The heterogeneous graph datasets we use are [DBLP](https://github.com/BUPT-GAMMA/HeCo/tree/main/data/dblp), [ACM](https://github.com/BUPT-GAMMA/HeCo/tree/main/data/acm), and [IMDB](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).
-We put the processed data sets in the `ckpt` folder.
-Taking DBLP dataset as an example, corresponding graph data include:
+Datasets are provided in the `data` folder.
+Taking DBLP dataset as an example:
 - `dblp_graph.bin`: Heterogeneous graph。
 - `dblp_index_60.bin`: Training, validation, and test set for SimpleHGN.
 - `dblp_index_2000.bin`: Training, validation, and test set for HGT.

 ## Train HGNs

-We provide the trained HGNs in `ckpt/{dataset_name}/bk` for reproducing the results in our paper.
+Trained HGNs are provided in `ckpt/{dataset_name}/bk` for reproducing the results in our paper.
 To retrain the HGNs, run

 ```shell
 # edit configurations in config.py